 Cosmetic Eyelid surgery (Blepharoplasty) removes the excess fat and wrinkled, drooping skin of the upper or lower eyelids that can make you look constantly tired or sad.

 It also eliminates bags under your eyes and tightens your lower eyelid skin.
 The result is a more alert and rested appearance.

 As we get older, it is common for signs of ageing to show on our face first.

 In particular, the eyes can develop a tired and sad appearance, due to the decrease in elasticity in our skin and the weakening of muscles in the periorbital area as we age.
 This can cause the eyelids to stretch and for eye bags and sagging skin to develop.
 In addition, drooping skin on the upper eyelids can interfere with our vision.

 Blepharoplasty or eyelid surgery, is a cosmetic procedure that can remove drooping skin and unwanted fat from the upper and lower eyelids to rejuvenate the periorbital area, and in some cases improve peripheral vision.
 Blepharoplasty helps to create a rested and youthful appearance, by smoothening and tightening the eyelids.
 The procedure is suitable for men and women in their late 20s to 30s and older.

-Before a patient undergoes blepharoplasty surgery, a consultation with an experienced medical professional will take place.
-This will allow the patient and medical professional to discuss whether lower and upper eyelid surgery will deliver the desired results, what the procedure will involve and which incision technique will be used.
+Before a patient undergoes blepharoplasty surgery, a consultation with Dr Scamp will take place.
+This will allow the patient to discuss with Dr Scamp whether lower and upper eyelid surgery will deliver the desired results, what the procedure will involve, and which incision technique will be used.

 For upper blepharoplasty, any excess fat and drooping skin over the eyelashes is removed from the patient’s upper eyelid to smoothen its appearance and resolve any loss of vision.
 Dr Scamp will make an incision along the natural upper eyelid folds and outwards from the eye.